Atatürk's reforms: Religious texts, prayer, references

 All printed Qurans in Turkey were in Classical Arabic (the sacred language of Islam) at the time.
-Previous Qurans in Turkish that were not made public existed.
-The major point of Atatürk's Reform come with this quote: "...teaching religion in Turkish to Turkish people who had been practicing Islam without understanding it for centuries" Turkish translations published in Istanbul created controversy In 1924.
+Translated Qurans existed in private settings.
+A major point of Atatürk's Reform was, according to his understanding; "...teaching religion in Turkish to Turkish people who had been practicing Islam without understanding it for centuries" Turkish translations published in Istanbul created controversy in 1924.
 Several renderings of the Quran in the Turkish language were read in front of the public.
 These Turkish Qurans were fiercely opposed by religious conservatives.
 This incident impelled many leading Muslim modernists to call upon the Turkish Parliament to sponsor a Quran translation of suitable quality.
 The Parliament approved the project and the Directorate of Religious Affairs enlisted Mehmet Akif Ersoy to compose a Quran translation and an Islamic scholar Elmalılı Hamdi Yazır to author a Turkish language Quranic commentary (tafsir) titled "Hak Dini Kur'an Dili."
-Ersoy declined the offer and destroyed his work, to avoid the possible public circulation of a transliteration which may remotely be faulty.
+Ersoy declined the offer and destroyed his work, to avoid the possible public circulation of a transliteration which might be remotely faulty.
 Only in 1935 did the version read in public find its way to print.